On overseas tour, Pentagon chief strikes a low-profile amid friction at home with President Trump

 During the five-day trip, Esper made few public remarks and fielded no on-the-record questions from reporters.
-Officials asked journalists traveling with him to refrain from publicizing news of three out of four stops until the Pentagon chief had moved on to the next destination, an unusual step when a senior official is not traveling to a war zone.
+Officials asked journalists traveling with him to refrain from publicizing news of three out of four stops until the Pentagon chief had moved on to the next destination, an unusual step when a defense secretary is not traveling to a war zone.

 It was sharp contrast to a simultaneous trip across the Mediterranean by Secretary of State Mike Pompeo, who sat down for several TV interviews during visits to Greece, Italy and Croatia, his aides tweeting out his activities in near-real time.
 The top diplomat has taken an unusual role in publicly campaigning for the president.